When looking at notable, affluent NYC addresses – 740 Park Avenue, in the Lenox Hill neighborhood of the Upper East Side in Manhattan, is legendary.

 Not All Diamonds and Caviar

 This famous address gets a lot of its reputation from the fact that some of the nation’s wealthiest people have lived here.
-And being that it’s a co-op means being approved by a very discerning co-op board.
-This quite intimidating board has turned down the likes of people such as Joan Crawford, Barbara Walters, Barbara Streisand, and Neil Sedaka.
+And since it’s a co-op means being approved by a very discerning co-op board.
+This intimidating board has turned down the likes of people such as Joan Crawford, Barbara Walters, Barbara Streisand, and Neil Sedaka.

 One of the requirements is to show at least $100 million in liquid assets.
-Not only that, but the monthly maintenance fees can be around $10K per month, and more for special projects when necessary.
+Not only that, but the monthly maintenance fees can be around $10K, and more for special projects when necessary.
 This is a place where old money presides, and the aristocrats who wield it mete out their justice with careful prejudice.
 There is no plebeian society here.

 Robberies and Fire